matt-duyst/Yale-Masters-Thesis/README.md

 This study employs a multi-method approach to address its three core objectives, integrating advanced remote sensing techniques, supervised classification algorithms, and deep learning methods:

-- #### Mapping Urban Land Expansion
-  Urban boundaries are mapped using Landsat imagery and Global Artificial Impervious Area (GAIA) data, focusing on the YRD’s urbanization dynamics over three temporal milestones: 2000, 2010, and 2018.
+- **Mapping Urban Land Expansion:** Urban boundaries are mapped using Landsat imagery and Global Artificial Impervious Area (GAIA) data, focusing on the YRD’s urbanization dynamics over three temporal milestones: 2000, 2010, and 2018.

-- #### Mapping Paddied Rice Distributions
-  Paddied rice extents are identified using Landsat imagery and a Phenology and Pixel-Based Paddied Rice Mapping (PPPM) algorithm, which incorporates phenological characteristics and conditional thresholds (e.g., elevation, rice cultivation calendar).
+- **Mapping Paddied Rice Distributions:** Paddied rice extents are identified using Landsat imagery and a Phenology and Pixel-Based Paddied Rice Mapping (PPPM) algorithm, which incorporates phenological characteristics and conditional thresholds (e.g., elevation, rice cultivation calendar).

-- #### Modeling Historical XCH<sub>4</sub> Emissions
-  A Convolutional Neural Network (CNN) built on the DeepLabv3+ architecture is used to predict historical spatial distributions of XCH<sub>4</sub> emissions for 2000 and 2010 based on urban and paddied rice extents.
+- **Modeling Historical XCH<sub>4</sub> Emissions:** A Convolutional Neural Network (CNN) built on the DeepLabv3+ architecture is used to predict historical spatial distributions of XCH<sub>4</sub> emissions for 2000 and 2010 based on urban and paddied rice extents.

 ### Quantifying and Characterizing Spatiotemporal Dynamics of Urbanization (2000, 2010, 2018) Using GAIA Data: